zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/ef6/effort-provider.md

             Books = new List<Book>()
             {
-                new Book { Title = "Introduction to Machine Learning"}, new Book { Title = "Advanced Topics in Machine Learning"}
-                new Book { Title = "Introduction to Computing"}
+                new Book { Title = "Introduction to Machine Learning"}, new Book { Title = "Advanced Topics in Machine Learning"}, new Book { Title = "Introduction to Computing"}
             }
         },